CLTPayne/webview-exploration/README.md

 _Bridge_: an umbrella term for all the various parts of the app involved in native→web (or web→native) communication.
 E.g. this can be a javascript file that is embedded in the app and injected into the web view using `WKUserScript`.
 It would then give the native code or 'wrapper' an API for communicating with the web view without needing to directly query the DOM or do complex JS.
 Then using a `WKScriptMessageHandler`, we can respond to messages sent from the web view through the bridge.

-_UIKit_: Framework in iOS for the basic behaviour of an app.
-Enables you to implement the interface, the event handling infrastructure for Multi-Touch and other types of input in the app, and the _main run loop_ needed to manage interactions between the user, the system and the app.
-UIKit manages your app's interactions with the system and provides classes to manage the app's data and resources.

-It's the core objects needed to build an app for iOS - or a framework.
-The objects are used for displaying content on screen, interact with the content and manage interactions with the system.

-_View Controllers_: An aspect of the UIKit framework that help you manage the views and structure your app.
-Views themselves help you display content on screen and facilitate user interaction.

 ### Native Apps:

 #### Pros: